raphaelmro/notes-app/README.md

 # Notes-App Project

-**Notes-App Project** is an app that has functionalities to help you on mantaining your daily tasks.
+**Notes-App Project** is an app that has functionalities to help you mantaining your daily tasks.

 ## Screenshot
 ![Screenshot](https://i.ibb.co/nP35NcV/screenshot.png)